fastmail/envelope-validation-extension-dkim/draft-bradshaw-envelope-validation-extension-dkim-00.md

 Check the set of eve hashes in the current assertion set.
 If there is a valid eve hash present for every envelope to address in the SMTP transaction then the eve result is pass.
 If there are no matches, or matches for only a subset of addresses, then the eve result for this signature is FAIL.

 If this signature makes no eve assertion then the eve result is none.
-Authenticators may choose to record this in the Authentication-Results DKIM results as eve=none, or may choose to omit this entirely.
+Authenticators may choose to record this in the Authentication-Results DKIM results as smtp.eve=none, or may choose to omit this entirely.

 if a unique id is repeated within a group of eve assertion sets then a receiver MAY consider the most recently duplicated set invalid.